 This one is a bit of a tie.
 I think the Asana My Tasks Tab is a clean way to see all your tasks as a nice list.
 Where in Trello you have to work around either by copying all to one board or using the search feature or looking at your cards under profile.

 Want to learn more about using Asana to organize all the things in your business?
-Then you must checkout this Asana 101 over in the Systems Saved Me Workflows Shop!
+Check out this Asana 101 course.

 Why I’m Still Team Trello